Icinga/icinga2/doc/12-distributed-monitoring-ha.md

 ### <a id="high-availability-checks"></a> High Availability with Checks

+All instances within the same zone (e.g. the `master` zone as HA cluster) must have the `checker` feature enabled.

+Example:

+    # icinga2 feature enable checker

 All nodes in the same zone load-balance the check execution.
-When one instance fails the other nodes will automatically take over the reamining checks.
+When one instance shuts down the other nodes will automatically take over the reamining checks.

-> **Note**
->
-> If a node should not check anything, disable the `checker` feature explicitely and
-> reload Icinga 2.

-    # icinga2 feature disable checker
-    # service icinga2 reload

 ### <a id="high-availability-notifications"></a> High Availability with Notifications

+All instances within the same zone (e.g. the `master` zone as HA cluster) must have the `notification` feature enabled.

+Example:

+    # icinga2 feature enable notification

 Notifications are load balanced amongst all nodes in a zone.
 By default this functionality is enabled.